Frequently asked questions

 Why would you release free content?

 Because people pirate PDFs all the time.
 I’d rather be proactive, look altruistic, and stay true to the whistleblower mission.
-Plus, I know many readers are financially strapped, so I want them to have a convenient way to read and share this story.

 I can’t wait for May or September 2026.
 Is there a way to read the book sooner for free?